top of page

 6. Results and Follow-up

 • You will be given a report to take home, we can advise when you are required to have a review by clinician, we can recommend Clinicians but this is your responsibility to act upon findings.
+If you are going to start IVF and have a checklist that is required to be completed, please bring it along so we can ensure we perform all the required checks.

 7. FAQs